 Cheyenne, Wyoming (PRWEB) February 27, 2014

-Today, OutdoorGearLab released the findings from over two years of extensive headlamp reviews after testing thirty-seven contenders around the campsite, on rugged trails devoid of moonlight and also in their lab.
+Today, OutdoorGearLab released the Top Headlamp review.
+It contains the findings from over two years of extensive headlamp reviews after testing thirty-seven contenders around the campsite, on rugged trails devoid of moonlight and also in their lab.
 Lab testing was extensive.
 Industrial strength meters were set up to measure light.
 A “light coffin” was constructed.
 It recorded the levels of brightness of each product at regular intervals as their battery life diminished.
 With light physics equations the data was converted into graphs that displayed the degeneration of beam distance.
 A Battery Life vs. Beam Distance Tool was generated that gives readers the option to compare any two products they choose from over thirty different products available.
 Side-by-side comparisons are available in the categories of beam distance, spot-mode beam pattern, close-proximity beam pattern and of course, battery life vs. beam distance.
 Finally each product was given final scores in the following categories; ease of use, close proximity, trail finding, battery life and weight.
-Read the full Headlamp Review.

-The Editors' Choice award was granted to two winners;
+The Editors' Choice award was granted to two products:

 The Coast HL7